 God is all-powerful.
 He spoke the universe into existence with only his words.
 That's even impossible for us to grasp.
 He made everything out of nothing.
 Human science can't make anything out of nothing.
-Absolutely nothing, from Satan to mankind, can oppose God and win.
+No power in the universe, from Satan to mankind, can oppose God and win.

 God is all-wise.
 He knows all things, past, present and future.
 It's been said he has a kind of "helicopter view" of time.
 Everything is in the "present" to him.
 He knows what's coming up and how things will work out.

 God is in control.
 The Bible calls it sovereignty.
 Even if events look haphazard or unconnected, they're not.
 God either causes all things or allows all things, including what happens in your life.

 God is a personal God.
 He does intervene in the individual lives of his people.
 Scripture says he has numbered the hairs on your head, a way of assuring that he is involved in your life and he cares.

 God loves you.
 This may be the hardest truth for us single people to believe.
 Sometimes we even phrase our prayers, "God, if you really love me, you'll…" By sacrificing his only Son for your salvation, God the Father proved once and for all that his love for you is unshakeable.